julianlk522/FITM/README.md

 - sync rpi test data with updated (with NSFW tags)
 - change monkey / bradley names
 - update marvel char name tags to be uppercase
+- replace cookies expiring in 21600 secs (6 hrs) with 14400 (4 hrs)
+- check if any remaining fetches should be wrapped in redirect util
+- replace frontend (and backend, if any) magic numbers

 ### Features